• Home

 What if instead of reacting to the situations of life with your faith, you could face life’s challenges with a bold confidence and hope BEFORE you even experience them?

-This is what it looks like to have a proactive faith.
+This is what it looks like to have a proactive stronger faith and scripture encourages us to build a stronger faith too.

 Reactive Faith: A Warning from God